Interview with Artist RB McGrath

 come from Europe and do a show at Carnegie Hall every year, and before they leave the

 country and head back to Europe they come to little 'ole Jacksonville, Arkansas and do the

 show for us at the largest church auditorium in town.
 Alan Storeygard is a past winner of

 the IBLA competition for Jazz Piano Composition.
 He lives near here and is responsible for

 bringing the IBLA show to us.
 The first year I saw the show I was so inspired by Salvatore

 Moltisanti, the President of IBLA that I painted him.
 That painting, which is a four by four

 foot work, is now hanging in the IBLA Headquarters in New York City.

-I followed up the Moltisanti painting with a portrait of Allen Storeygard and subsequently
+I followed up the Moltisanti painting with a portrait of Alan Storeygard and subsequently

 Storeygard approached me with the idea of using his portrait as the cover art for his